Stredhy/Stredhy/README.md

 Here I have some projects I've worked on, some of them are private and you can only check those projects that are public.

-If you have any suggestions, you can just contact me clicking on any of these links:
+If you have any suggestions, you can just find me clicking on any of these links:

 ***

 **___This section where are the links is still in progress to finish___**

 [![instagram-icon.gif](gifs/instagram-icon.gif)](#)